lionffl/fifa-world-cup-simulations/README.md

 Uruguay: 0.1% chance of winning
 Mexico: 0.1% chance of winning
 ```
+PS: The numbers above can be slightly different, since there is a randomness component in each match result
 # Credits
 * Functions below were developed by CS50 Staff:
 * print_result, simulate_game, simulate_round